Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Introduction

 \section{Introduction}

-The compound FeCrAs is a member of a large family of materials that adopt the ZrNiAl structure type, an ordered variant of the \ce{Fe2P} structure.
-This non-centrosymmetric, hexagonal structure (space group $P\overline{6}2m$) displays extreme chemical versatility; the list of reported compounds include all transition metals except Tc, all lanthanides except Pr, and all group 3A, 4A, and 5A elements except C and N \cite{Villars-2024}.
+The compound FeCrAs is a member of a large family of materials that adopt the ZrNiAl structure type.
+This non-centrosymmetric, hexagonal structure (space group $P\overline{6}2m$) displays extreme chemical versatility; reported ZrNiAl-type compounds include all transition metals except Tc, all lanthanides except Pr, and all group 3A, 4A, and 5A elements except C and N \cite{Villars-2024}.
+It is among the most common structure types adopted by intermetallic compounds \cite{Dshemuchadse-2015}.
+The ZrNiAl structure is an ordered variant of the \ce{Fe2P} structure.
+It is commonly formed with pnictogens, and there are at least 60 ZrNiAl-type ternary compounds with P, As, Sb, or Bi \cite{Villars-2024}.
+Treating the pnictogens as anions, such compounds contain two metal sites distinguished by their coordination: square pyramidal and tetrahedral.
+It has been noted that is P and As containing phases the more electropositive element prefers the site with square pyramidal coordination \cite{Fruchart-1982}.
+Examples of polymorphism and competition with related 1:1:1 structure types add to the chemical interest in these materials \cite{Kussmann-1998, Oliynyk-2025, Bao-2021, Kong-2024, Roy-Montreuil-1972}.

-Notably, the structure contains a distorted kagome net, occupied by Zr in the structure type's namesake.
+Notably, the ZrNiAl structure contains a distorted kagome net, occupied by Zr in the structure type's namesake.
 The structure can be derived from the prototypical kagome metal CoSn \cite{Meier-2020}.
 CoSn contains a kagome net of Co with Sn atoms in the centers of the Co hexagons, and these layers are separated by a honecomb layer of Sn.
 The ZrNiAl structure type is realized by stuffing triangular units into the hexagonal holes in this honeycomb layer.
 This distorts the neighboring kagome layers, producing the structure shown in Figure \ref{fig:structure}.
 This twisting-like distortion breaks the inversion symmetry of the crystal structure.
 A similar distortion has been found in the CoSn analogue RhPb, and the resulting noncentrosymmetric structure produces chiral phonons, topological phonons, and associated surface states \cite{Ptok-2021, Ptok-2023}.

 Due in part to the chemical adaptability noted above, the ZrNiAl structure type supports a wide variety of interesting physical phenomena.
 Examples includes superconductivity \cite{Barz-1980, Inohara-2016, Kumar-2022, Su-2021}, Kondo physics \cite{Xie-2022}, and nontrivial band topology \cite{Laha-2020}.
 FeCrAs, the topic of the present study, is an example of a ZrNiAl-type compound with itinerant magnetism and unusual electronic properties.